 version arrayLayout obsolete

 uses HideResult unassignedMessage

-inverse absoluteValue
+inverse

-- The following annotations are limited: - The zeroDerivative annotation is treated the same as the noDerivative annotation. - There is limited support for using arrays in record arrays. - No support for non-parameter array size declarations.
+- The following annotations are limited: - The zeroDerivative annotation is treated the same as the noDerivative annotation. - There is limited support for using arrays in record arrays. - There is limited support for Q-identifiers (e.g. component names starting with a single quote) - No support for non-parameter array size declarations.
 This means that all array size declarations must be of constant or parameter variability.